 How to Tell the Difference Between Mold and Trichomes on Cannabis

 It is no exaggeration to say that moldy cannabis is potentially deadly.
-A report published in The Sacramento Bee in February 2017 highlighted the seriousness of the issue.
+A report published in The Sacramento Bee a few years ago highlighted the seriousness of the issue.
 The report stated that Doctors from UC Davis found potentially lethal bacteria and mold on samples from an astounding 20 dispensaries and weed growers in Northern California.

 What’s the Problem with Mold on Cannabis?